 The Planning Commission recognizes that these maps may be subject to inaccuracy and misleading interpretations when applied to small parcels of land.
 If this is kept in mind by landowners, these maps will be useful when making preliminary decisions about the use of land, and its potential for development.
 These maps, however, should not be depended upon as the only basis for investment and development decisions.
 Specific situations may call for a more detailed site survey and/or studies.
-The Planning Commission and the Windham Regional Commission disclaim any liability for losses incurred through inappropriate or improper use of these maps.
+The Planning Commission and the Windham Regional Commission disclaim any liability.